 Know that all marriages are not the same.
 What is considered inappropriate for one, is not for another.
 What is important is clear communication and understanding.

-When husband cares about friends more than me
+When my husband cares about friends more than me

 This is a crucial moment.
-Though all couples go through the same problems, it’s necessary that you take this matter seriously.
-You cannot wait too much.
+Though all couples go through the same problems, you must take this matter seriously.
+You cannot wait too long.
 Open and honest communication is paramount for a healthy marriage.

 You need to tell him about your feelings and concerns.
 And you have to listen to him and understand why he spends time with his friends more often than with you.